 You’ll find family-run businesses right across the UK and beyond.
 From JCB and Aldi, to Specsavers and Dell – there are more than you might imagine.
 So, running a successful family business can definitely work.

 Employing your nearest and dearest comes with advantages and disadvantages.
-In this blog, I’ll go through some of the pros and cons – so that you don’t end up making a decision you’ll regret.
+In this blog, I’ll go step by step through some of the pros and cons of hiring a family member – so that you don’t end up making a decision you’ll regret.

 THE BENEFITS OF KEEPING IT IN THE FAMILY